 Four dead after car crashes into after-school camp in US state of Illinois

-Victims of crash were aged between four and 18 years old, US authorities say.
+Victims of incident in Chatham, Illinois, aged between four and 18 years old, US authorities say.

 Four people, including children, were killed when a car drove into an after-school camp in a village outside Chicago, the United States, authorities have said.